UAVLab-SLU/DRV_public/readme.md

 ## License
-This project is licensed under the [insert license name here] license.
+This project is licensed under the MIT  license.
 See the LICENSE file for more information.